Variational design principles for nonequilibrium colloidal assembly: Variational design procedure

 to obtain a variational expression for the cumulant generating function.
 In the long time limit for \(\tau\to\infty\), we can replace trajectory averages with static averages and simplify the relative action using the equation of motion for \(\dot{\mathbf{r}}_{i}\).
 Hence we arrive at our final variational expression,

 where $\langle\Omega[\mathbf{u}]\rangle_{\mathbf{u}}$ is the target function to optimize.

 For a bounded observable like the indicator function, a large value of \(\lambda\) enforces the desired conditioning.
 The problem of saturating the variational inequality is known to have a unique solution when \(\mathbf{u}({\mathbf{r}^{N}})\) can take all possible functional forms, the optimal force being a generalization of Doob's h-transform.\cite{chetrite2015variational} Optimizing \(\langle\Omega[\mathbf{u}]\rangle_{\mathbf{u}}\) will lead to a set of many-body forces for assembling target clusters in high yield.
 In practice the use of only one-body and two-body forces in Eqs.~\ref{eq:force}-\ref{eq:morse} need not saturate the inequality.
 The second term in the variational expression is associated with the Kullback-Leibler divergence between the reference and conditioned trajectory ensembles.
 This term enforces the smallest excess force out of all possible control forces, and thus acts as a regularizer in the optimization process.
+While the solution to Eq.~\ref{eq:var} uniquely selects the force that shows fluctuations closest to rare fluctuations in the original ensemble, it is not a unique inverse design criterion and alternatives can in principle be constructed.\cite{rotskoff2017geometric} However, the optimization scheme that we construct in the next section can be generally extended to other functional forms of regularizers.